thunderbird/thunderbird-android/docs/architecture/adr/README.md

 where each ADR document should contain:

 1. **Title**: A short descriptive name for the decision.
-   1. **Link to Issue**: A link to the issue that prompted the decision.
+2. **Issue**: A link to the issue that prompted the decision.
-   2. **Link to Pull Request**: A link to the pull request that implements the ADR.
-   3. **Link to Tracking Issue**: A link to the tracking issue, if applicable.
-2. **Status**: The current status of the decision (proposed, accepted, rejected, deprecated, superseded)
+3. **Status**: The current status of the decision (proposed, accepted, rejected, superseded)
-3. **Context**: The context that motivates this decision.
+4. **Context**: The context that motivates this decision.
-4. **Decision**: The change that we're proposing and/or doing.
+5. **Decision**: The change that we're proposing and/or doing.
-5. **Consequences**: What becomes easier or more difficult to do and any risks introduced as a result of the decision.
+6. **Consequences**: What becomes easier or more difficult to do and any risks introduced as a result of the decision.

 ## Creating a new ADR